ambielecki/dwa15-fall2018/servers-and-git/deployment-script.md

 Enter your choice:
 ```

-If you choose option 1, the script will push any pending commits, then ssh into your server to run `git pull origin master` followed by `composer install --no-dev`.
+If you choose option 1, the script will push any pending commits, then ssh into your server to run `git pull` followed by `composer install --no-dev`.

 If you choose option 2, the script will `git add --all` to stage all changed files, then it will prompt you to enter a commit message for these changes.
-After you enter the commit message, the script will ssh into your server to run `git pull origin master` followed by `composer install --no-dev`.
+After you enter the commit message, the script will ssh into your server to run `git pull` followed by `composer install --no-dev`.

 ## Common problems and tips